schibsted/sdk-js/README.md

-# Javascript SDK, version 1.4
+# Javascript SDK, version 1.5

-Stable for production.
-However, it is recommended to update to latest stable version when possible.
+The 1.5 edition is now available for production.
+Test it out, let us know if there are any issue and we'll fix them as soon as possible.

 ## Documentation & Install